Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: TRGB Methodology

 While the details of our methodology have been described in several previous papers \citep{2006AJ....132.2729M,2007ApJ...661..815R,2009AJ....138..332J,2014AJ....148....7W, 2021arXiv210402649A}, an overview is warranted to provide a general sense of our method.
 To emphasize the distinctness of our pipeline from the one used by the CCHP team, we highlight three key points:

 \begin{enumerate}

 \item We perform PSF photometry and artificial star experiments with DOLPHOT \citep{2000PASP..112.1383D, 2016ascl.soft08013D}.
 DOLPHOT is well tested and has been used by many groups and projects, including the Panchromatic Hubble Andromeda Treasury (PHAT) survey \citep{2012ApJS..200...18D, 2014ApJS..215....9W}.
 This software is distinct from the DAOPHOT/ALLFRAME program \citep{1987PASP...99..191S} used by the CCHP group in their main analysis.
-There is good general agreement between photometry obtained via these two separate packages, although there is the potential for small, systematic offsets in the final photometry at the 0-2$\%$ level \citep{2010ApJ...720.1225M,2021ApJ...906..125J}.
-For our work, we use the recommended parameters presented in the DOLPHOT user's manual\footnote{\url{http://americano.dolphinsim.com/dolphot/}}.
+There is good general agreement between photometry obtained via these two separate packages, although there is the potential for small, systematic offsets in the final photometry at the 0-3$\%$ level \citep{2009ApJS..183...67D, 2010ApJ...720.1225M, 2014ApJS..215....9W, 2021ApJ...906..125J}.
+We touch upon possible systematics further in Section 3.
+For this work, we use the recommended parameters presented in the DOLPHOT user's manual\footnote{\url{http://americano.dolphinsim.com/dolphot/}}.

 \item Quantifying the position and uncertainty of the TRGB in real data is non-trivial due to the presence of overlapping AGB stars, a finite width of the TRGB, and photometric noise (see Figure \ref{NGC1448} for an example).
 The CCHP group measures the location of the TRGB by using an edge-detection algorithm.
-They first smooth the luminosity function over a selected range of color and magnitude to a chosen smoothing scale and apply a Sobel filter of a specified kernel size and shape to the result.
+They first smooth the luminosity function over a selected range of color and magnitude to a chosen smoothing scale and apply a weighted Sobel filter of a specified kernel size and shape to the result.
 From the output of the edge detection, they identify the midpoint of the dominant peak as the tip of the red giant branch.
-In our distinct methodology, we model the luminosity function of asymptotic giant branch (AGB) and red giant branch (RGB) stars as a broken power law, with the break denoting the location of the TRGB.
-The artificial star experiments performed within DOLPHOT are used to quantify the levels of error, bias, and completeness present in the measured photometry, and these are all explicitly taken into account when modeling the observed luminosity function of AGB and RGB stars.
-Full details of our methodology are available within \cite{2006AJ....132.2729M} and \cite{2014AJ....148....7W}.
+Our current methodology was first established by \cite{2006AJ....132.2729M} (with influence from \citealt{2002AJ....124..213M}), where they model the luminosity function of asymptotic giant branch (AGB) and red giant branch (RGB) stars as a broken power law, with the break denoting the location of the TRGB.
+Specifically, the theoretical stellar luminosity function is given the form